Create a list of articles to read later. You will be able to access your list from any article in Discover.

 There are about 60 species of ant in the UK, which all live in complex colonies.
 Other non-native species are becoming more widespread, including the pharaoh and Argentine ants.

 Seen a strange bug in your home or garden?
-Ask a Museum scientist to identify it by using our Identification and Advisory Service, or by posting a photo on our bug forum.
+Ask a Museum scientist to identify it by using our Identification and Advisory Service.